If you are in business or planning to start one, you should know the single most powerful marketing tool.

 You have to know the right keywords to use and compete for.
 Especially when your site and your domain are new, you cannot just guess a relevant keyword and think it will bring you up easily in searches.

 It is more complicated than you think, but using the right keywords is a good start.
 The right keywords will be those that are high in monthly search but not too many sites are ranking for that term (low competition).
-Only paid keyword tools can give you that.

 Optimized Images, Videos, and Attachments